Pleasant Ridge School

+Pleasant Ridge School was a historic school building in Buchanana County, Missouri, United States, south of St. Joseph.

+Description

-Everett School was a historic school building located near St. Joseph, Missouri.
-It was built in 1883, and was a two-story, rectangular brick building on a stone foundation.
-It had a low pitched roof and segmental arched door opening.
+The school was built in 1883, and was a two-story, rectangular brick building on a stone foundation.
+It had a low-pitched roof and segmental arched door opening.

 It was listed on the National Register of Historic Places in 1985.